dotswg/dots-requirements/draft-ietf-dots-requirements.md

   DOTS server or relay at any time.
 Due to the decreased probability of DOTS server signal delivery due to link congestion, it is RECOMMENDED DOTS servers avoid redirecting while mitigation is enabled during an active attack against a target in the DOTS client's domain.
+Either the DOTS servers have to fate-share the security state, the client MUST have separate security state with each potential redirectable server, or be able to negotiate new state as part of redirection.

 OP-004
 : Mitigation Status: DOTS MUST provide a means to report the status of an action